Tolly08/SQL-Olympic-Game/README.md

 # SQL-Olympic-Game
-I analyzed 120 years of Olympic history Using SQL
+In this repository, I analyzed 120 years of Olympic history Using SQL